 When planting the red maple you discover that the root ball is encased in a dense mound of red clay – often a giveaway that the plant has been grown in the deep South in heavy, moisture-laden soil.
 How well adapted will that plant be to your conditions?
 The outcome is not very promising.

-A far better choice would be to shop at a local nursery that has collected red maple seed from your ecoregion, growing the seed in conditions similar to your landscape, in soil similar to your native soil.
-These “local genotype” plants will have the genetic makeup to flourish in your landscape conditions, while being genetically different individuals – critical to a healthy ecosystem.
+A far better choice would be to shop at a local native nursery that has collected red maple seed from your ecoregion, growing the seed in conditions similar to your landscape, in soil similar to your native soil.
+These “local ecotype” plants will have the genetic makeup to flourish in your landscape conditions, while being genetically different individuals – critical to a healthy ecosystem.

 Watch the EcoBeneficial interview with Kyle and Lisa Turoczi of Earth Tones Native Plant Nursery in Woodbury, Connecticut, for an example of a nursery that is doing this well.
 And, check out CT NOFA’s Ecotype Project, which is increasing the availability of local ecotype plants in Connecticut.

 Genetic Diversity – Don’t Marry Your Cousin

-Perhaps you would like to plant Echinacea purpurea (Purple Coneflower).
+Perhaps you would like to plant Echinacea purpurea (purple coneflower).
 Buying plants grown from locally-collected, locally-grown seed would ensure the greatest genetic diversity, and adaptability in your ecoregion.
 Unfortunately, it is often very difficult to find anything but native cultivars (aka nativars) for sale.

 The Local Wildlife Connection

-Supporting wildlife – birds, butterflies, pollinators, etc. – is a major reason for planting natives.
+Supporting wildlife – birds, mammals, butterflies, pollinators, etc. – is a major reason for planting natives.
 Unfortunately, we often assume that all native plants within a given species, nativar or straight species, are equivalent in supporting wildlife.
 Do all Echinacea purpurea plants function the same way ecologically?
 Do all attract bees, butterflies, goldfinches to the same degree?
 The short answer is “no.”

 Through the tremendous research of Dr. Doug Tallamy of the University of Delaware, we know that there are chemical differences between exotic plants and native plants, making many exotic plants less useful to creatures such as butterflies.
 There is evidence that there may even be chemical differences between plants of the same species, grown in different parts of the country.
-More research is needed, but to be safe, plant locally-grown, locally-sourced native plants for best ecosystem impact.
+More research is needed, but to be safe, plant locally-sourced, locally-grown native plants for best ecosystem impact.

 Happy Plant Shopping from Kim Eierman at EcoBeneficial!